davidjoves/davidjoves/README.md

 </div>

 <p align="center">
   Welcome to my GitHub!
 My name is David Joves and I am a 3rd year student attending UC Irvine.
-I am currently in the search for a summer 2024 internship!
+I am currently in the search for an internship!
 Feel free to contact me!
 </p>

 <p align="center">